GoogleCloudPlatform/nodejs-docker/README.md

 The Node.js Runtime Builder is used to deploy applications to App Engine Flexible when the `gcloud beta app deploy` command is used.
 To deploy your application, issue `gcloud beta app deploy` from your application's root directory containing its `package.json` file.

 During the deployment process, the Runtime Builder analyzes the files in your application's root directory to determine how to deploy your application.
 The specifics with respect to what is used in the deployment is outlined in the following sections.
+Additional information can be found in the Google Cloud Platform Node.js Runtime [documentation](https://cloud.google.com/appengine/docs/flexible/nodejs/runtime).

 ### Node.js Version

-If your application's `package.json` file contains an `engines` field that contains a `node` field, that field will be used as a semver specification for the Node.js version to use in the deployment, and the Node.js version that matches that semver string will be used to run your deployed application.
+If your application's `package.json` file contains an `engines` field that contains a `node` field, that field will be used as a semver specification for the Node.js version to use in the deployment.
+The Node.js version that matches that semver string will be used to run your deployed application.
 If no Node.js version matches the semver string specified, the deployment will be aborted.

 The following illustrates a section of a `package.json` file that specifies that the latest version of Node.js 6 should be used:
 ```javascript